-Sustainability is at the heart of all that we do at Spoonflower—you could say it’s in our nature to go green.
-From organic fabrics to our print on-demand process designed to minimize fabric and ink waste, we seek to provide products made safely and sustainably.
+Sustainability is at the heart of all that we do at Spoonflower—you could say it’s in our nature to go green!
+From organic and recycled fabrics to our print on-demand process designed to minimize fabric and ink waste, we seek to provide products made safely and sustainably.
 Are you looking for ways to think greener in your crafting adventures?
 We’ve rounded up 16 projects to help you reduce, reuse and recreate.
 Whether it’s in the kitchen or closet, every small step you take counts!

-Eco-Friendly Projects for the Kitchen
+Projects for the Home

-Swapping out your disposable paper napkins for reusable ones is an easy way to add a sustainable alternative to the table.
+Swapping out your disposable paper napkins for reusable ones is an easy way to add a sustainable and customizable alternative to the table.
 Spend the afternoon sewing a collection of napkins while listening to your favorite sewing podcast for the perfect crafternoon.

 Like the saying goes, “one man’s trash is another